THE HAPPY BUFFALO $$

-Free and easy, bright and breezy, and a welcome addition to the somewhat desolate coastal end of Cua Dai road, The Happy Buffalo is fast becoming a firm favorite with tourists and ex-pats alike.
+Free and easy, bright and breezy, and a welcome addition to the somewhat desolate coastal end of Cua Dai road, The Happy Buffalo is fast becoming a firm favorite among tourists and expats alike.
 The cocktails are delicious, the beer is cold, the food is tasty, and the prices are reasonable – what’s not to like?

-Newly-weds, Evan and Lindsay McIndless, are a couple of congenial Canadians who enthusiastically go all out to make sure all are happy.
 Their excellent cocktails have not a whiff of gut-rot about them – you go through them, they don’t go through you – but rest easy, their prices remain similar to their dodgy competitors.
-Meanwhile, in the kitchen, their indispensable partners, Tri and Tuyet, rule the roost.
+Meanwhile, in the kitchen, interesting tapas-style snacks are prepared.

-A range of 24 classics including Mai-Tais, Pina Coladas, Cubre Libres, Manhattans etc … the less well-known but intriguing ‘El Diablo’ (tequila, crème de cassis, lime and ginger beer) and many more.
+A range of 24 classics, including Mai-Tais, Pina Coladas, Cubre Libres, Manhattans, etc. … as well as the less well-known but intriguing ‘El Diablo’ (tequila, crème de cassis, lime and ginger beer), and many more.
 All must be tested – in time of course, no rush – most want to return to The Happy Buffalo again, and again.

-The simple open plan design spectacularly catches the lovely river views and cool breezes out the back.
-At the front, the long and inviting bar invites easy conversation with friends and strangers alike.
-Wine is served by the glass or bottle, and beer, cider, spirits and non-alcoholic smoothies, soft drinks and coffee are also offered.
+The simple open-plan design spectacularly catches the lovely river views and cool breezes out the back.
+At the front, the long and charming bar invites easy conversation with both friends and strangers.
+Wine is served by the glass or bottle, and beer, cider, spirits, and non-alcoholic smoothies, soft drinks, and coffee are also on offer.

-What is missing in many a bar is a bite sized menu – a snack menu – whatever you want to call it.
+What’s missing in many a bar is a bite-sized menu – a snack menu – whatever you want to call it.
 The food menu at The Happy Buffalo deserves to be called Tapas – it’s more than a snack, less than a dinner – something in between, with entrée sized portions and plenty of choice.
-A firm favorite is the Fish Tacos (50,000) but the 5 Potato Croquettes (20,000), Duck Spring Rolls (40,000), Pork/Lemongrass Kebabs and Buffalo Chicken Wings (85,000) are all appealing as well and very reasonably priced.
+A regular favorite is the Fish Tacos (50,000, or about $2USD) but the 5 Potato Croquettes (20,000), Duck Spring Rolls (40,000), Pork/Lemongrass Kebabs and Buffalo Chicken Wings (85,000) are all appealing as well and very reasonably priced.

 Don’t make plans for dinner after – it may just seem like a much better idea to stay put.